roboscala/sbt-robovm/README.md

 sbt-robovm
 ==========

-sbt-robovm is an extension for the Scala build tool which aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/) (version 0.0.5)
+sbt-robovm is an extension for the Scala build tool that aims to make it as simple as possible to get started with Scala on iOS using [RoboVM](http://www.robovm.org/) (version 0.0.5)

+## Setup

+Edit your plugins.sbt to include:

+    resolvers += Resolver.url("scalasbt snapshots", new URL("http://repo.scala-sbt.org/scalasbt/sbt-plugin-snapshots"))(Resolver.ivyStylePatterns)

+    addSbtPlugin("com.hagerbot" % "sbt-robovm" % "0.1.0-SNAPSHOT")

+And then create an sbt project using RobovmProject.

 ## Basic usage